 Therefore, this is the perfect time to promote travel documentation services with your packages.
 From visas to health declarations, third-parties can provide all the information needed to ensure a successful entry to the destination.
 At iVisa.com, we provide to our partners a competitive commission rate, allowing them to earn more.

 This is also the perfect time to promote travel insurance plans.
 Travel insurance is one of the highest commission products you can sell.
 By forming a partnership with a Travel Agent Program it allows you to offer the right travel insurance plan.

 For extra self-marketing, you can form partnerships with local businesses, charities, or trade shows and ultimately promote your business and attract new clients.

 If your website generates a lot of traffic you may want to consider selling advert space on your site.
-Many travel companies will pay extra for a premium listing, as statistically, it can increase their exposure by up to 50%.and will also generate you an additional source of income.
+This could be other way to make money as a travel agent.
+Many travel companies will pay extra for a premium listing, as statistically, it can increase their exposure by up to 50% and will also generate you an additional source of income.